tmenier/flurl-site/content/docs/configuration.md

 ### FlurlClientFactory

 `IFlurlClientFactory` defines one method, `Get(Url)`, which is responsible for providing the `IFlurlClient` instance that should be used to call the `Url`.
-The implemetation registered globally is `PerHostUrl` which, as discussed [here](client-lifetime), uses a single cached instance of `FlurlClient` per host being called for the lifetime of your application.
+The implementation registered globally is `PerHostUrl` which, as discussed [here](client-lifetime), uses a single cached instance of `FlurlClient` per host being called for the lifetime of your application.
 You could define your own factory by implementing `IFlurlClientFactory` directly, but inheriting from `FlurlClientFactoryBase` is much easier.
 It allows you to define a caching _strategy_ by returning a cache key based on a Url, without having to implement the cache itself.

 ```c#
 public abstract class FlurlClientFactoryBase : IFlurlClientFactory